jrantane/apiaxle/_posts/2012-03-23-a-hint-at-performance.md

 # A hint at performance

 * On my not-particularly-fancy desktop machine.
-* Against Facebook's Opengraph API (with a 2 qps limit).
 * 200 concurrent connections.
 * Nginx balancing over four instances of Api Axle.
+* Against a test API which sends small amounts of random data with a random latency (hence the 504's when a call times out).

 ## Ab output